AGIFOUNDATION/Cyprite/README.md

 **The differences between RESTRICTED version and FULL version:**

-1. The full version includes an AI assistant built using the CoT (Chain of Thought) and PaC (Prompt as Coding) approach, which has deep thinking, reflective capabilities, and the ability to learn and rewrite its own prompts;
+1. The full version includes an AI assistant built using methods like Chain of Thought (CoT), Prompt as Coding (PaC), and Programmatic Prompt Engineering (PPE).
+It possesses deep thinking and reflection capabilities, as well as the ability to learn and rewrite its own prompts;
 2. The "intelligent search" feature in the full version allows the use of the "intelligent analysis" function.
 This analysis employs the CoT approach in both prompt design and program flow to provide more detailed, comprehensive, and in-depth reasoning;
 3. All prompts in the full version are more efficient and detailed, significantly maximizing the AI's capabilities and providing more valuable feedback;
 4. The full version can connect to more AI platforms and assign different AIs to different tasks based on various functions to complete tasks in the most efficient manner.